-If on August 25, 2017 your shares were registered directly in your name with Algodon's transfer agent, Continental Stock Transfer & Trust Company, Inc., then you are a stockholder of record.
-As a stockholder of record, you may vote in person at the meeting or vote by proxy.
-Whether or not you plan to attend the meeting, we urge you to fill out and return the enclosed proxy card.
+If on July 27, 2018 your shares were registered directly in your name with Algodon's transfer agent, Continental Stock Transfer & Trust Company, Inc., then you are a stockholder of record.
+As a stockholder of record, you may vote in person at the Annual Meeting or vote by proxy.
+Whether or not you plan to attend the Annual Meeting, we urge you to fill out your proxy via the internet to cast your votes or vote via telephone.